 By incorporating design elements into social housing that reduce carbon emissions and environmental impact, we can extend the social value of public housing to the broader community.

 The sheer scale of the Big Housing Build, and the certainty the project pipeline brings to the of construction industry is also an opportunity to encourage innovations in the off-site manufacturing of materials and new techniques of assembly.

 Another opportunity for encouraging innovation is the state government’s Future Homes Competition initiative which aims to create a blueprint for Melbourne’s apartment sector.

 We are encouraged that as part of the competition process the Future Homes winning prototype apartments will actually be built.
 This shows that the government is committed to promoting the link between good design and good outcomes.

 It is also in the exceptional tradition of the International Building Exhibitions (IBAs) where experimental innovations are encouraged and demonstrated by putting them into practice.
 Based on century-old European practice, the IBA approach is an effective way to showcase innovation in design and construction to generate ideas and build coalitions for best practice in social housing.

 In Victoria, the opportunity for new thinking in building social value into affordable housing is now.

-The social value of affordable housing will be unpacked at the 2021 Housing Assembly Symposium: Creating Socially Valuable Housing Symposium held 3-5 November.
-An initiative of the Hallmark Research Initiative for Affordable Housing (HRIAH), this online symposium comprises three days of presentations, industry-focused workshops and panel discussions with world-leading thinkers working to make housing that’s good and does good.
+The social value of affordable housing was unpacked at the 2021 Housing Assembly Symposium: Creating Socially Valuable Housing Symposium held 3-5 November, and sessions from symposium can be watched here.
+An initiative of the Hallmark Research Initiative for Affordable Housing (HRIAH), the online symposium comprised three days of presentations, industry-focused workshops and panel discussions with world-leading thinkers working to make housing that’s good and does good.